NEW AzQHYA BOARD OF DIRECTORS 2016/2017

 Why do we call it ASCENT?
 Ascent means to a rise to an important position or a higher level.
 The AzQHA is passionate about our youth and committed to doing all things possible to see our future generations rise up to the next level through education.

 The Arizona Quarter Horse Association to offer an Interscholastic Championship Invitational at the 2017 Arizona Fall Championship show.
-The show to offer four classes of Horsemanship to 6th– 8th grade students.
+The show to offer three classes of Horsemanship and one class Reining to 6th– 8th grade students.
 Four classes horsemanship and two classes reining to 9th-12th grade students.
 Each class (ten classes) to award $1000 worth of scholarships.
 Each class to pay three places $500 to 1st, $300 to 2nd. $200 to 3rd.

 Criteria to compete: